Yuki’s Vocalists

 引田香織.
 Born March 5, 1986

-Japanese singer, she began her career with two singles composed by Yuki: Michiyuki (ending theme of Loveless) and Egao no Wake (opening theme of Shonen Onmyouji).
+Kaori Hikita began her career as a Japanese singer with two singles composed by Yuki: Michiyuki (ending theme of Loveless) and Egao no Wake (opening theme of Shonen Onmyouji).
 She sings the ending themes of the OVA Tales of Symphonia and the anime Hatenkou Yuugi (Dazzle).
-Her most recent performance is the ending theme of the anime Amatsuki, Namae no Nai Michi composed by Yuki Kajiura.
+Her most recent collaboration with Yuki is the ending theme of the anime Amatsuki, Namae no Nai Michi.

 Hisakawa, Aya